alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Feb-13: Improve, redesign and test for var-pair data structure optimization

 - 2024-Feb-19: Design adaptive UI for various screen sizes

+- 2024-Feb-20: Design improvement of UX for resource-manager saving (local and cloud)